 - God Can Perform a Miracle or Reveal Himself in Special Way to Reveal His Son (Acts 9)

 Concerning (4), Paul--the individual who wrote Romans--was once lost himself.
-He wanted nothing to do with Christ, but God sought after him; and Jesus--although resurrected and ascended--came down and revealed Himself to him.
-Paul was, in result, saved.
+He wanted nothing to do with Christ, but God sought after him and Jesus--although resurrected and ascended--came down and revealed Himself to him.
+Paul was, as a result, saved.
 This is a beautiful picture of God's grace in that He has the power to reveal Himself to any person, at any time, in order that they may have an opportunity to accept Jesus Christ for salvation.

 Moreover, in Jesus' final words, He told His disciples to make disciples by "going, baptizing, and teaching" (Matt.
 28:18-20), to "proclaim His name unto all the nations (Luke 24:47), and to go, "even to the remotest part of the earth" (Acts 1:8).
 This argues for a God who is loving and who does not leave a single individual without a witness to His Son Jesus Christ.

 So, the answer to the question "What about those who have never heard?" is that we can trust in the Lord and in His Word that He does not leave Himself without a witness to all of mankind.
 He has generally revealed Himself to all, and His General Revelation (for those in remote places) gives way for Special Revelation--be it from God or from His messengers.
 God never misses anyone!
 (John 18:9)